The Bankrate promise

-If you withdraw money for ineligible expenses, the earnings portion of the withdrawal will be taxed as ordinary income and you’ll be subject to a 10 percent penalty.
-You won’t pay the tax or penalty on your account contributions, because that money has already been taxed by the government.
-But you will be responsible for paying taxes on any investment earnings you’ve earned on the account.
+If you withdraw money for ineligible expenses, the earnings portion of the withdrawal will be taxed as ordinary income, and you’ll be subject to a 10 percent penalty.
+You won’t pay the tax or penalty on your account contributions because the government has already taxed that money.
+You will be responsible for paying taxes on any investment earnings earned on the account.

-One exception to this rule: If the student receives a scholarship, they or their parents can withdraw up to the amount of the scholarship and use that money without penalty.
+- One exception to this rule: If the student receives a scholarship, they or their parents can withdraw up to the scholarship amount and use that money without penalty.
 You will, however, need to pay income taxes on the portion of the withdrawal attributed to investment gains.